PTTG1IP

 Pituitary tumor-transforming gene 1 protein-interacting protein (PTTG1), also known as PTTG1-binding factor (PBF), is a poorly characterised protein that in humans is encoded by the PTTG1IP gene located within the chromosomal region 21q22.3.

 Structure

-The encoded protein is composed of 180 amino acids and has a predicted molecular mass of 22kDa.
+The encoded protein is composed of 180 amino acids and has a predicted molecular mass of 22 kDa.
 The peptide sequence shares no significant homology with any other human proteins but is highly conserved across a wide diversity of animal species, suggesting both unique function and evolutionary importance.
 Initial protein prediction studies suggested that PTTG1IP was a cell surface glycoprotein, however, the recent identification of a nuclear localisation signal (NLS) suggests that it may have a role both in the cytoplasm and as a nuclear protein.

 Function

 Although PTTG1IP is ubiquitously expressed in normal human tissues, its exact function remains elusive.
 It has been shown to directly interact with the human securin and proto-oncogene, PTTG1, thus facilitating its nuclear translocation and the subsequent transcriptional activation of basic fibroblast growth factor (bFGF) by PTTG1.